Ground-breaking research and a commitment to supporting teachers and students alike is delivering incredible results in classrooms across Australia.

-Quality Teaching model
+Quality Teaching Model

-Developed by Associate Professor James Ladwig and Laureate Professor Jennifer Gore, the Quality Teaching model provides teachers with a tested conceptual framework for articulating, assessing and refining their own and each other’s practice.
+Developed by Associate Professor James Ladwig and Laureate Professor Jenny Gore AM, the Quality Teaching (QT) Model provides teachers with a tested conceptual framework for articulating, assessing and refining their own and each other’s practice.
+It develops teachers’ understanding of what it means to teach well in accessible and measurable ways.

 Quality Teaching Rounds